scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnEKS.md

 ### Requirements

 * You must create VPC with public NAT gateways on private networks.
-NAT gateway is necessary to enable internet access (to pull Scalar DB server image for Kubernetes deployment ) for Kubernetes node group subnets.
+NAT gateway is necessary to enable internet access for Kubernetes node group subnets.
+Internet access is required to pull Scalar DB server image for Kubernetes deployment.
 * You must follow this [AWS official guide](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html) when creating subnets for EKS.

 ### Recommendations